NAOYA111/AI-Virtual-Painter/README.md

 * NumPy

 ## Note
-* Python version used for the code is 3.11.0
 * Both Ai Virtual Painter and Canvas are visible when code is executed .
 * Additional requirement to run the code are provided in the code file.